Topics:

 25. Iowa-Source Net Income

-Subtract line 24 from line 13 and enter the difference on this line.
-If line 25 is $1,000 or more or you are subject to Iowa lump-sum tax, complete lines 26 through 32.
-If line 25 is less than $1,000 and you are not subject to Iowa lump sum tax, you are not required to file an Iowa income tax return.
-Married taxpayers must combine their Iowa income amounts for purposes of the $1,000 filing threshold.
-However, if you had Iowa tax withheld and are requesting a refund, or if you choose to file an Iowa return even if you are not required to do so, enter 100% on line 28, complete the remainder of the schedule, and enter the credit amount on IA 1040, line 13.
+Married taxpayers filing separately must combine their Iowa income amounts for purposes of the $1,000 filing threshold.
+If you had Iowa tax withheld and are requesting a refund, or you choose to file an Iowa return even if you are not required to do so, enter 100% on line 28, complete the remainder of the schedule, and enter the credit amount on the IA 1040, line 13.

 26. All Source Net Income